Heating

 Compared to convection systems, infrared heat (IR) provides excellent conditions to deliver efficient solutions thanks to the following advantages:

-Enhanced surface quality: Infrared heaters operate without direct contact with the glass, reducing the risk of contamination and physical damage.
+Infrared heaters operate without direct contact with the target material, reducing the risk of contamination and physical damage.
 This is essential for maintaining product quality, particularly in high-precision applications.

-Minimised oxidation and contamination: Because infrared heating systems operate without combustion, they generate minimal by-products.
-This lowers the risk of oxidation and contamination on the glass surface, which is crucial for preserving high purity and quality.
+Because infrared heating systems operate without combustion, they generate minimal by-products.
+This lowers the risk of oxidation and contamination on the target material, which is crucial for preserving high purity and quality.

 Expert Knowledge and customized solutions